Aliens vs Predator 2

 The Alien is by far the fastest and most mobile of the three.
 As the Alien you can climb walls with lightning speed or plunge at a distant target with easy, but you’re completely limited to melee attacks.
 As far as the campaign goes, the Alien’s has to be one of the most creative, letting you take control as a newly hatched facehugger in search of an unwary victim, then later involving you in the chest-bursting process itself before you pupate into a fully-grown alien drone.
 Yet one more ace up the Alien’s scaly sleeve is its ability to spot pheromones given off by each species, rendering the Predator’s cloaking useless.

-Scripting and more pronounced storytelling gives the game a welcome cinematic feel, although it’s worth noting that the plot is fairly jumbled to keep track of.
+Scripting and more pronounced storytelling give the game a cinematic feel, although it’s worth noting that the plot is fairly jumbled to keep track of.
 To get some sense of the full picture, you’ll have to play through every campaign in part, and in a certain particular order.
 Each is somehow intertwined with the others – play as the Predator and you might get a glimpse of a Marine in a scripted event, only to realize it’s your own character as you play through his campaign.
 Don’t take this as a cheap tactic at recycling levels as all of the campaigns are fairly distinct (though of course some locations repeat).

 While the original game did have its fans, the game fell short of a classic.
 This sequel, on the other hand, is a very playable and downright fun cinematic action experience, one that improves greatly upon the prequel while enhancing it in numerous ways.
 No matter how you play it, the game’s simply fast and great fun.